uwyo-mallet/Shapley-CVS--Gallegos-/mc_shapley/tutorials/short_tutorial.md

 ## Non-Temporal Functions

 There are three non-temporal functions in the library: marginal_contributions, traditional_shap, get_vbs_shap.
 They all take the same arguements.
-A list of algorithms, A list of instances, and a dictionary of Performances (called scores), specifically the output of the *read_file* function.
-The marginal_contributions function returns a dictionary that maps algorithms to their marginal_contributions regarding the coallition of all of the algorithms in the list.
-The traditional_shap and get_vbs_shap functions return a dictionary that maps algorithms to their shapely value for the coalition of all the algorithms in the list.
-The difference between the traditional_shap and get_vbs_shap functions is that the get_vbs_shap function uses MC-Nets reduce the complexity of calculating the shapely value to P. Therefore it is recommended to use the traditional_shap on small inputs or for testing.
+A list of algorithms, a list of instances, and a dictionary of Performances (called scores), specifically the output of the *read_file* function.
+The marginal_contributions function returns a dictionary that maps an algorithm to their marginal_contributions regarding the coallition of all of the algorithms in the list.
+The traditional_shap and get_vbs_shap functions return a dictionary that maps an algorithm to their shapely value for the coalition of all the algorithms.
+The difference between the traditional_shap and get_vbs_shap functions is that the get_vbs_shap function uses MC-Nets to reduce the complexity of calculating the shapely value.
+Therefore it is recommended to use the traditional_shap on small inputs or for testing.
 If you want to know more about how MC-Nets reduce the shaple value's complexity, check out the references.

 Code Example: